-- Accesses the health care needs of each member. - Delivers primary care services. - Guides the member through the healthcare system by arranging for specialty and ancillary care as needed. - Provides member education, health screening and prevention services. - For inpatient hospital and skilled nursing facility (SNF) admissions, the PCP (or assigned hospitalist) is responsible for: - o Communicating with care management, consulting provider, the member and the member's family. - o Facilitating approval of all services for discharge and follow-up care. - o Formulating the member's hospital plan of care and coordinating subspecialty consultation. - o Obtaining the member's history and physical.
+- Accesses the health care needs of each member. - Delivers primary care services. - Guides the member through the healthcare system by arranging for specialty and ancillary care as needed. - Provides member education, health screening and prevention services. - For inpatient hospital and skilled nursing facility (SNF) admissions, the PCP (or assigned hospitalist) is responsible for: - Communicating with care management, consulting provider, the member and the member's family. - Facilitating approval of all services for discharge and follow-up care. - Formulating the member's hospital plan of care and coordinating subspecialty consultation. - Obtaining the member's history and physical. - Overseeing the discharge plan and arrangements for follow-up care.